ABC Blog

 The Lifespan of a Fly

 Contrary to popular belief, the common fly lives longer than a mere 24 hours.
-In reality, entomologists say that mature house flies can live up to 25 days.
+Entomologists say that mature house flies can live up to 25 days.
 And while the typical range is between 15 to 25 days, some reports indicate a lifespan of two full months.

-There are a few factors that can help extend a fly’s life, though.
+A few factors can help extend a fly’s life, though.
 Like most living creatures, a fly can’t survive without food, and a fly can’t survive more than two or three days without it.
 Access to sugar can further enhance a fly’s longevity.
 Another factor is temperature, as adult flies live longer in cooler temperatures.

 The Lifecycle of a Fly

-The full life cycle of a fly consists of four stages: egg, larva, pupa and adult.
-The life cycle begins when a female fly lays a batch of eggs, sometimes containing up to 150 eggs per batch; the number of eggs produced in each batch is dependent on the female’s size and some can produce between five and six new batches of eggs within a few day’s time.
+The entire life cycle of a fly consists of four stages: egg, larva, pupa, and adult.
+The life cycle begins when a female fly lays a batch of eggs, sometimes containing up to 150 eggs per batch; the number of eggs produced in each set is dependent on the female’s size, and some can have between five and six new batches of eggs within a few days.
 Finally, female flies prefer to lay their eggs in a dark, damp environment, like under manure or compost piles.
-To properly hatch, the eggs, that measure about 1.2 millimeters in length and are white in color, must remain moist.
+To properly hatch, the eggs that measure about 1.2 millimeters in length and are white must remain moist.

 The next part of a fly’s life is the larval stage.
-Measuring between three to nine millimeters long, the larva can emerge from its egg shell within eight to 20 hours in warm weather.
-To grow into a maggot, the larva requires temperatures between 95 to 100 degrees Fahrenheit.
-At this temperature, the larva can fully grow in four to 13 days.
-Though larva grows best in manure-like environments, a little manure is actually needed for development.
-Once fully-grown, the maggot can crawl to a dry, cooler environment to transform into the pupal stage.
+Measuring between three to nine millimeters long, the larva can emerge from its eggshell within eight to 20 hours in warm weather.
+The larva requires temperatures between 95 to 100 degrees Fahrenheit to grow into a larva.
+The larva can fully grow at this temperature in four to 13 days.
+Though larva grows best in manure-like environments, a little manure is needed for development.
+Once fully grown, the larva can crawl to a dry, more relaxed atmosphere to transform into the pupal stage.

-The pupal stage is quite different from the larval stage, differing in both color and shape.
-For starters, the skin ranges from yellow, red, brown, to black as it develops.
+The pupal stage differs entirely from the larval stage, differing in color and shape.
+For starters, the skin ranges from yellow, red, and brown to black as it develops.
 Secondly, while the shape of the larva is cylindrical, the pupa is bluntly rounded at both ends.
-In about two to six days, at a temperature ranging from 90 to 99 degrees Fahrenheit, development is completed and the fly emerges.
+In about two to six days, at a temperature ranging from 90 to 99 degrees Fahrenheit, development is completed, and the fly emerges.

 The final stage is adulthood.
-The average fly ranges between six to seven millimeters in length and size can differ between sexes.
-The female’s eyes are far apart while the male’s eyes are located close together.
+The average fly ranges between six to seven millimeters in length, and size can differ between sexes.
+The female’s eyes are far apart, while the male’s eyes are located close together.
 Both eyes, however, are red in color.
-And while both males and females have a grayish colored abdomen, male flies have a yellowish underside.
+And while males and females have a grayish-colored abdomen, male flies have a yellowish underside.

 How To Keep Flies Out

 Now that you know a thing or two about flies, let’s explore ways to keep them out of your home.
-The first step towards keeping flies out is good sanitation.
-If you have a fly problem, start by removing potential food sources and areas where flies can lay eggs.
-That means removing compost sites, if any, and keeping your garbage area as dry and clean as possible.
+The first step towards maintaining flies out is good sanitation.
+If you have a fly problem, remove potential food sources and areas where flies can lay eggs.
+That means eliminating compost sites and keeping your garbage area as dry and clean as possible.

 Trust the Experts at ABC With Your Pest Problems